gibbs/gibbs.github.io/content/projects/003-docker-php-cli.md

 ### Using Composer

 Using Composer via Docker can allow you to install packages locked in upstream for a PHP version you don't have installed.
-This is useful if you need run or test against older or newer versions.
+This is useful if you need to run or test against older or newer versions.

 ```bash